How to Start a Vending Machine Business in 6 Steps

 You don’t necessarily need tons of capital on hand to start a vending machine business that makes money.
 But if you need a little help, you can shoot for an equipment financing loan.
 The terms of these loans depend on the value of your equipment, which also acts as collateral in case you default on your loan payments.

 Cared for properly, vending machines can last upwards of 10 years, which might help assure lenders.
 In addition to your own financial information and business plan, you will need equipment quotes for the machine(s) you plan to purchase if you choose to apply for an equipment loan.
+Additionally, if you need capital to purchase inventory, you may want to consider inventory financing.

 Depending on the technology in your machine, your vending equipment may come pre-programmed with management software, which you can use to streamline operations, record inventory, and track revenue.

-Even if you only have one or two machines, it’s worthwhile to emphasize customer service from the beginning of this (or any) venture.
+Even if you only have one or two vending machines, it’s worthwhile to emphasize customer service from the beginning of this (or any) venture.
 To make sure your vending machine is optimized for your customers, you just need to follow a few best practices.

 Like many location-based businesses, vending operators are often dependent on word-of-mouth referrals and in-person connections.
 Foster relationships with business owners, look up your state’s vending association, or join local networking groups for entrepreneurs.

-Most importantly, ensure that your machines are stocked and functioning on a weekly or biweekly basis.
+Most importantly, ensure that your vending machines are stocked and functioning on a weekly or biweekly basis.
 You can also consider providing an 800-number for service requests and comments, which is a great way to get useful feedback.

 Just like any other venture, starting a vending machine business requires more than just capital investment—you’ll have to invest at least some of your time and attention to your vending machine business, too.

 A full-size vending machine might require you to collect money weekly, which is important to keep in mind when determining how much time you can realistically spend traveling to locations.
-And in addition to the time it takes to purchase inventory, visit locations, and restock, operating a vending machine business requires you to spend time researching trends in sales, new products or locations, and talking to peers.
+In addition to the time it takes to purchase inventory, visit locations, and restock, operating a vending machine business requires you to spend time researching trends in sales, new products or locations, and talking to peers.

 The vending machine business drives billions of dollars globally each year.
 Luckily, you can break into this lucrative market with less than $1,000, the right market research, informed decision-making, and entrepreneurial energy.